distributed-ledger-technology/merkle-trees-in-typescript/README.md

 Merkle Trees became especially famous in the context of Bitcoin's Simple Payment Verification - see chapter 8 in the [Bitcoin Whitepaper](https://bitcoin.org/bitcoin.pdf).

-In general you can use them to proof that a specific element is available at a specific index within an array (block, ...).
+In general you can use Merkle Trees to proof that a specific element is available at a specific index within an array (block, ...) - without the need to load the elements themselves.

 ## Usage Example